Who We Are

 Latrese Dixon is the mother of four children and a Gold Star wife.
 After marrying Staff Sergeant Donnie D. Dixon in 1994 she proudly lived the life of a military spouse.
 She understands the challenges, solutions, and joys of being a Blue Star family.
 Since Donnie's death (Operation Iraqi Freedom, 2007) she understands the challenges of a Gold Star wife and family.
 She always displays courage, resilience, pride, and a compassion that is enabling her children to achieve their life goals.

-Latrese will receive her BSB/M in Business Management in June 2013.
-She assists Easter Seals Dixon Center with program and solution development, and research.
-A soft spoken women, Latrese provides insights and expertise on the practical needs of our military, and Gold Star families.
+Latrese received her Associate Degree in Business Administration in 2012 and her Bachelor's Degree in Business Management in 2013.
+She assists Easter Seals Dixon Center with program and solution development and research as well as providing volunteer services in her community and schools.
+A soft spoken woman, Latrese provides insights and expertise on the practical needs of our military and Gold Star families.
 Her expertise is the result of living the life of both joy and tragedy, but never giving up.

 Daniel Patrick Forrester